click here to find homework assignments

-If there is any change in your child’s dismissal plan, then please contact me as well as the school office.
+If there is any change in your child’s dismissal plan, then please contact me and the school office.

-Students must have an appropriate, comfortable reading level book at his/her desk for independent silent reading every day.
-The reading log sheet should be filled in and initialed daily.
+Students must have an appropriate and comfortable level reading book at his/her desk for independent silent reading every day.
+Also, the reading log sheet should be filled in and initialed daily.
 Reading every day will help your child to become a better and more fluent reader.
-Reading with your child is the perfect time to share some special, quality time together!
+Reading with your child is the perfect way to share some special, quality time together!

 Recess is 11:15-11:40 and Lunch is 11:45-12:05

 RELIGION – We are learning that we are sent out into the world to share God’s peace and love.